sourabhbhavsar007/Here-Technologies-2/README.md

 Output :

-Suggestions based on w are.
+Suggestions based on w are
-warren buffet.
+warren buffet
-will smith.
+will smith
-william gates.
+william gates
 Suggestions based on wi are.
 will smith.
 william gates.